 Sub Section b.
 Awarding Cords

 Graduating Members shall be identified at the beginning of the school year by the President.
 Those graduating at the end of the fall semester shall be notified of their eligibility to receive Cords.
-One (1) month before the second to last NRHH meeting, fall graduates will be sent their status in NRHH along with Duties they still need to complete.
+One (1) month before the second to last NRHH meeting, fall graduates will be sent their status in NRHH along with duties they still need to complete.
 All duties must be completed by the second to last NRHH meeting.
-An evaluation of fall graduates will be conducted based on the Requirements, and award decisions shall be shared by the Friday after the second to last meeting.
+An evaluation of fall graduates will be conducted based on the requirements, and award decisions shall be shared by the Friday after the second to last meeting.
 Members wishing to contest an award decision must immediately contact the President and meet in person to discuss.
 Members inducted in the fall semester and graduating in the same semester are not permitted Cords.
 Any changes will be reported before the final NRHH meeting of the semester.
 At the last NRHH meeting, a ceremony will award the fall-graduating Members their Cords.
 Graduates must attend to receive Cords, unless otherwise organized by the President.

-During the spring semester, graduating Members will be notified of their status in NRHH one (2) months before the end-of-year banquet.
+During the spring semester, graduating Members will be notified of their status in NRHH one (1) months before the end-of-year banquet.
 All duties must be completed a week before the banquet.
-An evaluation of spring graduates will be conducted based on the Requirements, and award decisions shall be shared by the Friday the week duties must be completed.
+An evaluation of spring graduates will be conducted based on the requirements, and award decisions shall be shared by the Friday the week duties must be completed.
 Members wishing to contest an award decision must immediately contact the President and meet in person to discuss.
 Members inducted in the spring semester and graduating in the same semester are not awarded Cords.
 Any changes will be reported before the banquet.
 At the banquet, a ceremony will award the fall-graduating Members their Cords.
 Graduates must attend to receive Cords, unless otherwise organized by the President.

 Subsection c.
 Awarding the Outstanding Service Award

 The Outstanding Service Award is presented to individuals who have shown immense and continued leadership within NRHH.
-Eligible individuals must be NRHH members of the campus’ chapter.
-The description from NACURH is as follows: This pin is the highest individual honor an NRHH Chapter can award to its members.
+Eligible individuals must be NRHH Members of the campus’ chapter.
+The description from NACURH is as follows: This pin is the highest individual honor an NRHH Chapter can award to its Members.

 The pin shall be awarded to NRHH Members (active, alumni, early alumni or honorary) that